STAND OUT! How to use Embossing in your Printed Materials

 Embossing with foil stamping

-Also, with the addition of colored metallic foil stamping as shown in this image, the emboss really stands out, both literally and visually.
+Also, with the addition of colored or metallic foil stamping as shown in this image, the emboss really stands out, both literally and visually.
 It is a great way to draw out and highlight important details, such as names, designs or logos.
 A combination embossing die and foil stamping die is needed for this process.
 Our team can help you convert your graphic designs into templates for the embossing or foil die creation.

 Considering how many pieces of mail, business cards and other printed materials your target audience gets each day and at every tradeshow and convention, this special touch can make all the difference in your piece getting noticed or not.
 Embossed business cards can make a lasting impression.